 print(f"Error during search for '{search_query}': {e}")

-This simple get_llm_ready_markdown function takes the headache out of data extraction.
-You just feed it a URL, and it gives you back clean, structured Markdown.
-For more advanced configurations, you can explore the full API documentation, where options for wait times and proxy bypass are detailed.
-The Reader API converts URLs to LLM-ready Markdown for just 2 credits per page (5 credits with bypass), eliminating the need for complex, failure-prone custom scraping solutions.
+This get_llm_ready_markdown function returns clean, structured Markdown from a URL.
+For more advanced configurations, see the full API documentation, where wait times and proxy bypass are documented.
+The Reader API converts URLs to LLM-ready Markdown for 2 credits per page, or 4 credits with bypass, reducing the need for failure-prone custom scraping solutions.

 What are the best practices for integrating Reader API into LLM data pipelines?